ietf-wg-alto/draft-alto-oam-yang/appendix.md

 ## An Example Module for Extended Client Authentication Approaches {#example-client-auth}

-The base data model "ietf-alto" only includes the client authentication approaches directly provided by the HTTP server.
+The base module "ietf-alto" only includes the client authentication approaches directly provided by the HTTP server.
 However, an implementation may authenticate clients in different ways.
 For example, an implementation may delegate the authentication to a third-party OAuth 2.0 server.
 The following